These fine dining restaurants serve up haute plates and curated menus for those who enjoy savouring their lunch hour in style

 Tel: +65 6776 0777

 If a hearty Italian meal is not enough to tempt you, know that lunch at this restaurant comes with a sweeping view of the Marina Bay waterfront too.
 Located at Customs House, Caffe Fernet is the brainchild of The Jigger & Pony group and features an modern Italian menu that includes fresh antipasti and hearty pasta.
-Two-course lunch (S$36++) includes a starter and main or opt for the three-course set at $45++, which comes with dessert as well as coffee or tea.
+Two-course lunch (S$36++) includes a starter and a main (either pasta or a sandwich).
 Favourites here include burrata as well as Mafaldine Cacio E Pepe, which is seasoned with pecorino romano and four types of peppercorns.

 70 Collyer Quay